JohnnyXu158/MBAS24/Submission/README.md

 Hi MBAS Committee,

-Here is our docker image name: mbas24miccai/example.
-See the attached file for the completed code.
+Here is our docker image name: mbas24miccai/example And the docker link is: https://hub.docker.com/repository/docker/mbas24miccai/example See the attached file for the completed code.

 Thanks,
 Team ABC